 - If you need to find a co-organizer, please e-mail "email@example.com" or contact one of the organizers found on the Organizers and Instructors page directly

-- * While the new website will automatically keep track of who signed up for your trip (in order of sign-up) and a waiting list, you still have ultimate control over who goes on your trip (and are encouraged/required to screen those you do not know).
+- * While the website will automatically keep track of who signed up for your trip (in order of sign-up) and a waiting list, you still have ultimate control over who goes on your trip (and are encouraged/required to screen those you do not know).
 You need to manually manage the actual attendee list just like the “good old days.”
-Using the system to cancel someone from a trip, move someone from the waiting list to active status, or find out who is on the waiting list, just cannot be done by you or your participants.
+Using the system to cancel someone from a trip, move someone from the waiting list to active status, or find out who is on the waiting list (although you get a copy of every wait list e-mail, so this should be easy), cannot be done by organizers.
+Participants can cancel themselves, however, using the instructions in the e-mail they get when they successfully register for a trip.

 - More details can be found in this post on the Trip Organizers Forum (you need to be logged in)